Hyper Light Drifter: Development

 Hyper Light Drifter is primarily based on the vision of its key developer Alx Preston.
 Preston had been born with congenital heart disease, and throughout his life has been hospitalized with digestive and immune-system issues relating to this condition.
 While in college, Preston had used the mediums of painting and film to illustrate his experiences with frail health and near-death conditions.

 Preston envisioned Hyper Light Drifter as a video game as a means "to tell a story [he] can identify with, expressing something personal to a larger audience, so [he feels] more connected and have an outlet for the many emotions that crop up around life-altering issues".
 Further, he had yearned to develop a game that combined the best elements of The Legend of Zelda: A Link to the Past and Diablo for many years, which would feature world exploration and combat that required some strategy by the player, depending on foes they faced.
 After several years of being an animator, he felt he could do so in 2013.
 The theme and story for the game, featuring a protagonist suffering from a terminal disease, is meant as a simile for his own health.

 Preston originally set out to make the game for Windows, OS X, and Linux computers and started a Kickstarter campaign in September 2013 to secure US$27,000 in funding to complete the title.
 Prior to starting the campaign, Preston had secured the help of programmer Beau Blyth who created titles like Samurai Gunn, and musician Disasterpeace, who worked on the music for Fez.
+In a 2017 interview on the podcast The Futur, Alx noted that Kanye West offered to collaborate on the soundtrack of Hyper Light Drifter, but refused as Disasterpeace had already been secured to compose.
 He opted to develop the game under the studio name Heart Machine as an allegory for the various medical devices he often needs to track his own health, and to use for future projects following Hyper Light Drifter.